ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

            System.out.println("I guess an elephant!
 Click on run to play again.");
        }

 3. Did you notice that when it asked "Is it a pet?" and you said "y", it immediately guessed "dog"?
 What if you were thinking of a cat?
-Try to come up with a question that distinguishes dogs from cats and put in code in the correct place (in place of I guess a dog) to ask the question, get the answer, and use an if/else to guess cat or dog.
+Try to come up with a question that distinguishes dogs from cats and put in code in the correct place (in place of the code that prints out "I guess a dog") to ask the question, get the answer, and use an if/else to guess cat or dog.
 Run your code and test both possibilities!

 4. How many animals can your game now guess?
 How many test-cases are needed to test all branches of your code?